Therapy, with me.

 Clinical Background

-I am a Licensed Clinical Social Worker who has been providing mental health services to adults (18+) since 2013.
+I am a Licensed Clinical Social Worker who has been providing mental health services to youth, adults, and families since 2013.
 I completed my Master of Social Work at Portland State University and my Bachelor of Arts in Psychology at Boston University.
-I spent a number of years working in residential treatment homes, assertive community treatment, and outpatient community mental health before starting Tập Counseling.
+I spent a number of years working in residential treatment homes, assertive community treatment, and outpatient community mental health, as well as medical and school settings before starting Tập Counseling.

 Specialized training: